Axway/amplify-central/content/en/docs/connect_manage_environ/_index.md

 #### Versions

 API Services have a specification based on type (OAS2, OAS3, WSDL, Protobuf, etc).
-Whenever this specification changes a new version must be created.
+Whenever this specification changes, a version must be created.
 This helps account for different stages in the lifecycle of the API service.
 Each version has a direct dependency on its associated API services and can be individually configured for differing consumer access needs.

 #### Endpoints